‘We will march for peace’: Thousands in Boston protest Russian invasion of Ukraine

-BOSTON (WHDH) - Thousands of people marched through Boston to the State House Sunday to protest Russia’s invasion of Ukraine.
+BOSTON (WHDH) - Thousands of people marched through Boston on Sunday in protest of Russia’s invasion of Ukraine.

 “We want to show that we will march for peace even though we are so far away from our families, we will do what we can,” said organizer Diana Zlotnikova.
 “Looking at this crowd, I’m very proud of my people.”

-Anastasia Barton fought back tears as she talked about the invasion’s effect on her family still in Ukraine.
+Those who joined the march made their way to the State House, where people shared stories of how this invasion is impacting their loved ones in Ukraine.

-“I’m from Ukraine and I want to support my family and my friends, and I don’t want war in Ukraine,” Barton said.
-“Leave our country alone.”
+“I’m from Ukraine and I want to support my family and my friends and I don’t want war in Ukraine,” Anastasia Barton said as she fought back tears.

+She said her mother decided to not leave Ukraine “because she doesn’t want to leave her husband behind.”

+Barton added that she’s worried about those who are stuck hiding in bomb shelters and unable to flee to a NATO neighbor.

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)